-Thabazimbi Local Municipality has 12 wards and each has elected ward committee members to assist with organisation and coordination of tasks and Municipal Outreach programmes.
+Thabazimbi Local Municipality has 12 wards and each ward is elected ward committee members to assist with organisation and coordinating of tasks and Municipal Outreach programmes.

-2.2 IDP PARTICIPATION AND ALIGNMENT
+2.5 IDP PARTICIPATION AND ALIGNMENT

-IDP Participation and Alignment Criteria Does the municipality have impact, outcome, input, output indicators? yes Does the IDP have priorities, objectives, KPIs (Key Performance Indicators), development yes strategies?
-Does the IDP have multi-year targets? yes Are the above aligned and can they calculate into a score? yes Does the budget align directly to the KPIs in the strategic plan? yes Do the IDP KPIs align to the Section 57 Managers yes Do the IDP KPIs lead to functional area KPIs as per the SDBIP? yes Do the IDP KPIs align with the provincial KPIs on the 12 Outcomes yes Were the indicators communicated to the public? yes Were the four quarter aligned reports submitted within stipulated timeframes? yes Section 26 Municipal Systems Act 2000 T 2.5.1
+IDP Participation and Alignment Criteria Yes/No Does the municipality have impact, outcome, input, output indicators? yes Does the IDP have priorities, objectives, KPIs, development strategies? yes Does the IDP have multi-year targets? yes Are the above aligned and can they calculate into a score? yes Does the budget align directly to the KPIs in the strategic plan? yes Do the IDP KPIs align to the Section 57 Managers yes Do the IDP KPIs lead to functional area KPIs as per the SDBIP? yes Do the IDP KPIs align with the provincial KPIs on the 12 Outcomes yes Were the indicators communicated to the public? yes Were the four quarter aligned reports submitted within stipulated time frames? yes Section 26 Municipal Systems Act 2000 T 2 5 1 T 2.5.1